 3. Work with a staffing service

 When it comes to finding the choicest open positions possible, there really isn’t a secret formula.
 People encourage their friends to apply for good jobs.
 Company contacts know when they’re expanding or need to replace a key component.
-They also have insider knowledge on the best places to reach the workers who have relevant skills.
-To get the job capable of meeting your financial and emotional needs, put yourself in the shoes of a current employee.
+Similarly, they also have insider knowledge on the best places to reach the workers who have relevant skills.
+Hence, to get the job capable of meeting your financial and emotional needs, put yourself in the shoes of a current employee.

 Let’s take a closer look at how you can do this with these three tips: